SaharSattari/GED-for-cleaning-EEG-data/README.md

     The script will run the analysis and display the results in your console.

 ## Results from the Figs Directory
-Below are some key figures illustrating our results:
+Below are some key figures illustrating the example results from simulated data:

 - **Simulated Data:**
   ![Simulated data](figs/Artifactual.png)